ktorio/ktor-documentation/topics/Routing_in_Ktor.md

 > To know more about regular expressions, see [Kotlin documentation](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/-regex/).

-Let's write a route matches any path that ends with `/hello`.
+Let's write a route that matches any path that ends with `/hello`.

 ```kotlin
 import io.ktor.server.routing.*